Rock Hill DUI Attorney

 Commonly Asked Questions

-While you have the right to refuse a breathalyzer test in South Carolina, doing so can result in the automatic suspension of your driver's license.
-Additionally, refusing a breathalyzer test can be used as evidence against you in court.
+Yes, you have the right to refuse a breath test in South Carolina; however, doing so can result in the automatic suspension of your driver's license.
+This suspension can be challenged through an administrative hearing process.

-While it is possible to represent yourself in a DUI case, it is highly recommended that you consult with a DUI defense lawyer.
+While it is possible to represent yourself in a DUI case, it is highly recommended that you retain a DUI defense lawyer.
 An experienced lawyer can help assess the strength of the evidence against you, advise you on plea options, and potentially negotiate a plea deal or reduced sentence.

 If you've been charged with a DUI in South Carolina, it's important to act quickly and seek legal representation.
 You should also avoid discussing your case with anyone other than your lawyer, as anything you say could potentially be used against you in court.